🔼The name Caesar: Summary

 The authors of the Gospel of Jesus Christ protested the Roman take on absolute justice and the divinity of man, and argued that all men are equally made in God's image and are thus all equally free and equally responsible for their own lives.
 Only full submission to the Law of God (the natural laws upon which the universe, and thus ourselves, run) can be perceived as utter freedom, and every deviation from the Law of God causes bondage.
 An unjust law is no law at all, saw some, from which was derived that Roman law was lawlessness in essence (Matthew 7:23, 13:41, 23:28).

 The Roman empire deeply resented free people and free thinking, and needed humanity to be a machine, which ran on rigid rules and hierarchies from top to bottom.
 The Jewish War was not simply a war against some local uprisers, as is commonly believed, but against a large portion of the intelligentsia and academia of the known world; that part which preached against forcing humanity on a grid and for the importance of individual freedom.
-In modern times, namely in 17th century Britain, this non-compliance became known as the Jewish Problem, and its Final Solution was famously proposed by Hitler, who was obviously deeply amoured by Rome's sense of symbolisms and theatrics, and totalitarian rule and hate of non-compliance (the only difference between Hitler and Augustus is that Augustus won).
+In modern times, namely in 17th century Britain, this non-compliance became known as the Jewish Problem, and its Final Solution was famously proposed by Hitler, who was obviously deeply charmed by Rome's symbolisms and theatrics, totalitarian rule and hate of non-compliance (the only difference between Hitler and Augustus is that Augustus won).

 When Jerusalem was sacked and the temple of YHWH destroyed (in 70 AD), but the promotion of individual sovereignty would still not stop, Rome under Constantine (a worshipper of Sol Invictus, the invincible sun) cleverly hijacked the movement's key phrases (much like Paul had done with Rome's phrases three centuries earlier) and easily lead the freedom-seeking masses back into its clutches (like modern companies diverting the health craze by calling their sugar-doused candy bars "health-bars" in order to cash in on the gullibility of less informed health seekers).
-Thus Jesus of Nazareth ceased to be a commoner and became the Pantokrator, and since He had ascended and was out of sight, the emperor-slash-pope would generously take His place.
+Thus Jesus of Nazareth ceased to be a commoner and became the Pantokrator, and since he had ascended and was out of sight, the emperor-slash-pope would generously take his place.
 The common man was pummeled back into the mud from which he sprang, and the Roman elite feasted on the lies and false devotion that still keeps us dumb and scared today.

-A "good Christian" was now no longer someone who obeyed only the Lord of Life and questioned even Him (1 Corinthians 2:10), and became someone who obeyed human superiors and questioned nothing.
+A "good Christian" was now no longer someone who obeyed only the Lord of Life and questioned even him (1 Corinthians 2:10), and became someone who obeyed human superiors and questioned nothing.
 Churches were erected in which the classical Greco-Roman pantheon was revived.
-The gods and demi-gods of old were now named by their Biblical saint names, but their heads were adorned with a solar disk in reverence of Sol Invictus.
+The gods and demigods of old were now named by their Biblical saint names, but their heads were adorned with a solar disk in reverence of Sol Invictus.
 The national mother-goddess (with her divine son, the emperor) was reinstated in the worship of Mary.

 Even today we can walk into any Catholic of Orthodox church and see vividly celebrated a continuation of the Greco-Roman world view, which is based on bosses and slaves and not on the Biblical model of personal sovereignty.
 The crucifixes you'll see everywhere have nothing to do with Jesus of Nazareth and everything with Caesar Augustus, and the death and resurrection of Rome.
 Obvious to even the least keen observers, Christmas and Easter are pagan festivals, and the Nicene creed is a snowclone of Roman Imperialism (to give a few hints: shepherds don't abide in the field in dead winter, and the phrase descendit ad inferna or "descended into hell", which was not even part of the Nicene Creed but was inserted later by the Aquileian Church, is not based on a Biblical premise but on the story of Ishtar, a Babylonian fertility goddess).